 How we're wired.

 or the World Wide Web.
-The server, bandwidth manager, routers and other equipment that were used to move the local wireless traffic to and through the leased lines was located in a room above city hall.
+The server, bandwidth manager, routers, and other equipment that were used to move the local wireless traffic to and through the leased lines were located in a room above city hall.

 the wireless link between Dysart and Traer.

 In 2014, Traer began to investigate a couple of options.
 One was to identify a means by which we could again increase the bandwidth of the system so that better and faster service could be offered to the customers.
 The other was to investigate how to provide bandwidth beyond the capabilities of wireless to the downtown business customers.
 Fiber optic cable proved to be the solution to both of these questions.
 By the end of 2015, there was a fiber optic link in place between Traer and Dysart to move the internet traffic generated by the TMU internet customers.